 Mindfulness practices are increasingly being researched and used in therapies to help patients cope with negative experiences more effectively.
 Decreases in anxiety and psychological distress are experienced when patients take up meditative practices which take their mind away from that which is causing them distress and puts them into the present moment where they can experience what is currently going on within them and around them.

 However, it seems that almost all people have either had or know someone who has had intuitive insights or ‘gut feelings.’
-These intuitions give access to ideas, wisdom or ‘knowing’ that do not arrive by way of the normal five sensors.
+These intuitions give access to ideas, wisdom, or ‘knowing’ that do not arrive by way of the normal five sensors.
 Science dismisses the existence of these intuitive insights because it cannot find evidence for something that exists outside of the limited framework that science operates in.

 This does not mean that intuition is not real, it just means that science has yet to evolve enough to be able to understand something that it currently does not acknowledge exists.
 The scientific knowledge of today is vastly greater than that of 100 years ago and will, with time, continue to evolve to encompass much more than the scientists of today currently can verify.

 Silence is an integral part of the above methods of attaining greater SELF-awareness.
 Sadly, however, it is becoming an increasingly rare aspect of the average person’s daily experiences.
-We are almost constantly polluted with noise and distractions which severely obstruct our ability to focus on what we as individuals are thinking and feeling.
+We are almost constantly polluted with noise and distractions which severely obstruct our ability to focus on what we are thinking and feeling.

 “The quieter you become the more you are able to hear.”
-Rumi.
+Rumi

-Boredom and loneliness are what the younger generations associate with those who are not connected with the latest technological gadget that are designed to engage their limited senses and keep them from seeing above the screen to a life greater than the ‘latest entertainment’ on offer.
+Boredom and loneliness are what the younger generations associate with those who are not connected with the latest technological gadget that is designed to engage their limited senses and keep them from seeing above the screen to a life greater than the ‘latest entertainment’ on offer.
 However, a deep and meaningful life experience cannot be found outside of SELF.